mauron85/react-native-background-geolocation/README.md

 [Background-geolocation-server](https://github.com/mauron85/background-geolocation-server) is a backend server written in nodejs.
 There are instructions how to run it and simulate locations on Android, iOS Simulator and Genymotion.

-### Example of backend server

-[Background-geolocation-server](https://github.com/mauron85/background-geolocation-server) is a backend server written in nodejs.
-There are instructions how to run it and simulate locations on Android, iOS Simulator and Genymotion.

 ## Debugging

 See [DEBUGGING.md](/DEBUGGING.md)